poomravint/SheepSheepGoat-game/README.md

 Try to play : <a href="https://poomravint.github.io/SheepSheepGoat-game/">
      🐑View Demo
   </a><br>
 !
-This project support only all of devices.
+This project support all of devices.
 Enjoy your time!

 ***How to update the project***